Tarmgas/dynge-Nest/README.md

 ### Mac

 1. Go [here](https://github.com/Tarmgas/dynge-Nest/releases) and download the latest release called **dynge-Nest-x.xx-Mac.zip**.
-2. Unzip it and move the folder wherever you want or drag the application **FRED-Nest** into /Applications or any other folder.
+2. Unzip it and move the folder wherever you want or drag the application **DYNGE-Nest** into /Applications or any other folder.
 3. Launch the application.
 (If your mac complains that the app comes from an unindentified developer and does not want to open it, just right-click (or ctrl-click) on the app, and choose open > open)

 Important notes:

 * The wallets you create or generate will be saved to your home folder.
 You can keep them there or move them wherever you want.
-* Make sure *dynge-walletd* is not running before you start *FRED-Nest*.
+* Make sure *dynge-walletd* is not running before you start *DYNGE-Nest*.
-* If you encounter crashes, open the activity monitor (in your app > utilities), and force quit *FRED-walletd* (if it is running) before opening a wallet.
+* If you encounter crashes, open the activity monitor (in your app > utilities), and force quit *DYNGE-walletd* (if it is running) before opening a wallet.
-* The log files will be saved in ~/Library/Application Support/FRED-Nest/.
+* The log files will be saved in ~/Library/Application Support/DYNGE-Nest/.

 ### Linux

-1. Go [here](https://github.com/Tarmgas/dynge-Nest/releases) and download the latest release called **FRED-Nest-x.xx-Linux.tar.gz**
+1. Go [here](https://github.com/Tarmgas/dynge-Nest/releases) and download the latest release called **DYNGE-Nest-x.xx-Linux.tar.gz**
 2. extract it
-`$ tar xvzf FRED-Nest-x.xx-Linux.tar.gz`
+`$ tar xvzf DYNGE-Nest-x.xx-Linux.tar.gz`
-3. run **FRED-Nest.sh**.
+3. run **DYNGE-Nest.sh**.
 (Make sure you leave everything as is in the folder)

 Important notes:

-* Make sure *dynge-walletd* is not running before you start *FRED-Nest*
+* Make sure *dynge-walletd* is not running before you start *DYNGE-Nest*
 * If you want the *copy address to clipboard* button to work, install *xclip* or *xsel* (on Debian/Ubuntu: `$ sudo apt install xclip`).
 * If you encounter crashes, open an activity monitor (e.g. `$ htop`), and quit *turtle-service* (if it is running) before opening a wallet. (this bug is being worked on)

 ## Upgrade

 Just download the new release and follow the same steps as [Installation](#installation).
 If you are on Windows or Linux, move your wallets (.wallet) and settings.db files from the old Nest folder to the new.
-Then you can delete the old folder. (on Mac, you do not need to move the settings.db file as it stays in ~/Library/Application Support/FRED-Nest/).
+Then you can delete the old folder. (on Mac, you do not need to move the settings.db file as it stays in ~/Library/Application Support/DYNGE-Nest/).

 ## Screenshots